https://github.com/jlesage/docker-makemkv

 Many tools used to manage Docker containers extract environment variables

-defined by the Docker image and use them to create/deploy the container.
-For
+defined by the Docker image to create or deploy the container.

 - The Docker application on Synology NAS